arc-instruments/arc2control/README.md

   easily be done with the included script `poetry run python venv-pyarc2-update.py git+https://github.com/arc-instruments/pyarc2`.
 This will download `pyarc2` via git, build it and install it into the virtualenv.
-* Run the setup script `poetry run python setup.py build`.
+* Run the setup script `poetry run python -m build`.
 * Run ArC2Control `poetry run python -m arc2control`.

 ## Custom modules